No Tax on Car Loans Calculator: OBBBA Auto Loan Interest Deduction

 Domestic vs. Imported: Which Vehicles Count?

-The law requires final assembly — not just brand origin — to occur in the United States.
+Under the proposed regulations, the vehicle must be manufactured primarily in the United States.
+In practice, IRS guidance focuses on the final assembly location.
 A Toyota Camry assembled in Georgetown, KY qualifies.
 A Ford Explorer assembled in Canada does not.

 The fastest way to verify: check the window sticker (Monroney label) for the "Final Assembly Point" line, or run your 17-digit VIN through the NHTSA VIN decoder.
 The first character of a VIN is also a clue: VINs starting with 1, 4, or 5 indicate US assembly.